-One observation noted on the bridge inspection was where the abutment backwall and the bridge beams meet spalling as noted in Figure 34.
+Bridges are in good condition with one recurring observation where the beams are pushing against the backwall causing minor spalling at the beam end and backwall as noted in Figure 34.
 This condition is being monitored by NTTA staff.

-2.4.4 Sam Rayburn Tollway Facilities/ Buildings
+2.4.4 Sam Rayburn Tollway Facilities/Buildings

-There were several observations noted on mainlane gantries including electrical outlet damage at MLG1 and gap at door threshold at MLG2 as shown in Figures 35 and 36.
+There were several observations noted on mainlane gantries including rust development at a window frame at MLG02 and water intrusion into the building at MLG03 (Figures 35 and 36).

-2.4.5 Sam Rayburn Tollway Changes from FY18
+2.4.5 Sam Rayburn Tollway Changes from FY19